antlafarge/cpp-tools/Base64/README.md

 }
 ```

+# Warning codes

+If you get a warning as a result, the data was successfully processed, but the result data might be invalid

+## 1 MissingPadding (0x01)

+    Missing base64 padding characters
+    Warning indicating base64 string might be truncated

+## 2 InvalidPaddingBits (0x02)

+    Invalid padding bits
+    Padding bits are not equal to 0
+    Warning indicating base64 string might be truncated

+## 3 MissingPaddingCharactersAndInvalidPaddingBits (0x03)

+    Aggregation of MissingPadding and InvalidPaddingBits warnings
+    cf. MissingPadding
+    cf. InvalidPaddingBits

 # Error codes

-## 1 MissingPadding *(Warning)*

-    Warning indicating missing base64 padding characters
-    This is not an error, this is a warning, decoding succeed

-## 32 InvalidDestinationBufferSize
+## 32 InvalidDestinationBufferSize (0x20)

     Destination buffer size too small
     Allocate greater destination buffer

-## 96 InvalidSourceBufferSize
+## 96 InvalidSourceBufferSize (0x60)

     Invalid source buffer size
     Base64 encoded data size must be a multiple of 4

-## 97 InvalidCharacter
+## 97 InvalidCharacter (0x61)

     Invalid base64 character
     Source data is not a valid base64 encoded string